lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

         tf.keras.layers.Dense(10),
     ])
 ```

-Below, we use the same hyperparameters to train our model.
-Note that as usual, the high-level API variant runs much faster
-because its code has been compiled to C++ or CUDA
-while our custom implementation must be interpreted by Python.

 Abaixo, usamos os mesmos hiperparâmetros para treinar nosso modelo.
 Observe que, como de costume, a variante de API de alto nível é executada muito mais rápido
 porque seu código foi compilado para C ++ ou CUDA